Local Mode Tutorial

 Download the LightEval adapter

-Download the adapter driver and its requirements from eval-hub-contrib:
+Download the adapter driver and its requirements from eval-hub-contrib, then install them:

 Start MLflow (optional)